-The rewrite switch updates the firmware or boot code of each adapter if the currently installed versions are less than or equal to the rewrite versions.
+The rewrite switch updates the firmware or boot code of each adapter if the installed versions are earlier than or the same as the rewrite versions.
 This switch cannot be used with /update or /downgrade.

+'''

-./elxflash /rewrite /auto - Rewrites the firmware boot code using auto-discovery.
+./elxflash /rewrite /auto - Rewrites the firmware boot code using

+auto-discovery.

+'''

 - The fwmatrix.txt file is ignored.
 You must place the desired rewrite versions of firmware or boot code in their respective directories.

-- If the rewrite versions are higher than or equal to the versions installed on the adapter, then the rewrite versions are downloaded to the adapter.
+- If the rewrite versions are more recent than or the same as the versions installed on the adapter, then the rewrite versions are downloaded to the adapter.

-- If multiple rewrite versions of firmware or boot code are found for an adapter, the highest versions are downloaded to the adapter.
+- If multiple rewrite versions of firmware or boot code are found for an adapter, the most recent versions are downloaded to the adapter.

 - When performing the boot code rewrite operation, the Adapter Management Utility first tries to match by adapter family and boot type.
 If a match is not found, the Adapter Management Utility then tries to match by boot type.
-If the utility is matching by boot type, and multiple versions of boot code are detected, rewrite always chooses in the following order:
+If the utility matches by boot type, and multiple versions of boot code are detected, rewrite always chooses in the following order:

 - 1. Universal (U)

 - 2. Pair (P)

 - 3. Open (O)

 - 4. EFI (E)

 - 5. x86 (B)